valnub/Framework7-Plugin-Welcomescreen/README.md

 This will display a fullscreen swipeable modal window to guide the user through a welcome screen (as requested here http://www.idangero.us/framework7/forum/#!/framework7/feature-requests%23request-centered-large-mod).

+(Note: There is also a generic version that does not rely on Framework7 available here: https://github.com/valnub/welcomescreen-mobile)

 ## Screenshot

 ![Welcome screen](https://raw.githubusercontent.com/valnub/Framework7-Plugin-Welcomescreen/master/screens/screen1.png)